Adeline wants to be an artist when she grows up, so a rainbow art party for her sixth birthday was pretty much PERFECT.

-I hung this rainbow tablecloth up, which was the perfect spot to get a lot of rainbow pictures.
+I hung this rainbow tablecloth up, which was the perfect spot to get a lot of rainbow art party pictures.
 I always take photos of the birthday child before the party starts (usually with balloons) to ensure I get nice photos.
 I find that the Balloon Time helium tank is always a worthwhile investment to have on hand for parties (I’ve bought them at both Michaels and Target).

 She definitely hammed it up for the camera.

 We also always get a few family photos before the festivities get started — and everyone gets sweaty.